AlexdBrito/HVScalar/README.md

 ## Implementing steps

 1. Implement functions input, init, solve and close.
-These functions are responsible for reading all the inputs necessary, initializing the problem, solving an instance of the problem and freeing all the resources allocated to the problem, respectively.
+These functions are responsible for reading all the necessary inputs, initializing the problem, solving an instance of the problem and freeing all the resources allocated to the problem, respectively.

 2. If additional variables are needed in order to solve a subproblem, excluding the reference point, create a data structure that holds all the required variables associated to the implemented problem.